 2. Discover the concept of compounding investment earnings.

-No matter what savings vehicle you choose to invest your money, whether it’s in a bank account, CDs, stocks, bonds, retirement savings or a combination of places, the key to saving is to make your money work for you.
-It does this through the power of compounding.
-Compounding investment earnings is what can make even small investments become larger given enough time.
-Simply stated, compound interest means that you earn interest on the original amount you’ve saved, and then you continue to earn interest on the interest.
+Compounding investment earnings is the idea that your money can grow over time when earnings generate additional earnings.
 When you choose to save or invest your tax refund, you have the potential to make money on the interest in your account that accrues over time.
 It’s also a smart move to consult with a qualified financial planner beforehand who can help you invest wisely and track your progress.

 3. Invest your tax refund to meet short- and long-term goals.